FoxLeader/TraumaBuildSystem/Docs/README.md

 ## How To Build

 - `OPTIONAL` Inside TraumaBuildSystem.cpp you can customize:

     - The Cache directory, by modifying `cacheDir`.

     - The Build Script directory, by modifying `buildScriptsDir`

     - The Compiler flags when building scripts, by modifying `additionalFlags`.

 - Run the Batch Script of your platform of choice, or:

-    - build GenerateTBS.cpp like this:
+    - build GenerateTBS.cpp from the command line like this:

         #### Windows